 Cruise the all-new Delaware River Trail

 Walkers, joggers, cyclists, outdoorsy-types and people who just love fresh air: this one’s for you.
-Just east of Lincoln Square by Common, the long-awaited central portion of the Delaware River Trail is slated for completion this fall.
+The Delaware River Trail is slated for completion this fall!
 With separate, protected lanes for cyclists and pedestrians, this trail allows for riverside jaunts as the temperature drops.
 Hit the trail for a workout, or grab a speculoos latte from Herman’s Coffee and enjoy a leisurely stroll with friends along the water.
-In the words of Carrie Bradshaw: you can always gossip to get your heartrate up!
+In the words of Carrie Bradshaw: you can always gossip to get your heart rate up!

 Get retrospective at the Philadelphia Museum of Art